Grieving While Leading: The Inner and Outer Expression of Loss in Business

 • Ending a partnership or community

-• Realizing burnout has altered your capacity
+• Realizing burnout has genuinely altered your capacity

 • Feeling disconnected from your purpose or your audience